FunnyDogLol/Advent-of-Code/README.md

 Advent of code scripts

-Completing in awk currently but might change
+~~Completing in awk currently but might change~~

-* doing a lot in bash and python because awk misses a ton of features of proper languages
+Using a lot of awk, but doing more in bash and python because awk misses a ton of features of proper languages